-The Campaign Urging Research for Eosinophilic Diseases (CURED) Foundation is a not for profit foundation dedicated to those suffering from eosinophilic enteropathy, which includes eosinophlic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis and other eosinophilic disorders.
+The Campaign Urging Research for Eosinophilic Diseases (CURED) Foundation is a not-for-profit foundation dedicated to those suffering from eosinophilic enteropathy, which includes eosinophilic esophagitis, eosinophilic gastroenteritis, eosinophilic colitis and other eosinophilic disorders.

 The Angels for Eosinophilic Research Alliance is a 501(c)(3) charitable organization dedicated to raising money for research for a cure for eosinophilic disorders.

 The Borstein Family Foundation supports the advancement of medical research and medical care, provides educational opportunities, and supports primarily organizations that are focused on such causes that are consistent with the vision of the Foundation.
 The vision and focus of the Borstein Family Foundation is to support medical research, improve the quality of and access to education, and assist organizations that provide support for families in need.